Zimbra-Community/printpatch-zimlet/README.md

 Print Patch
 ==========

-Adds a menu button to print emails with inline images.
-Compared to the built in Zimbra print feature, this Zimlet reduces the number of pages to print by 50% or so saving the environment.
+Patches the built in Zimbra print feature, this Zimlet reduces the number of pages to print by 50% or so saving the environment.
+It does so, by not printing (broken) attachment thumbnails.

-If you find Print Patch Zimlet useful and want to support its continued development, you can make donations via:
+If you find Print Patch useful and want to support its continued development, you can make donations via:
 - PayPal: info@barrydegraaff.tk
 - Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A